The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Results

 To validate this new method to recover the clusters morphology, we compare the results from the Zernike fitting with the previous morphological classification made in DL20 on the same catalogue.
 We use the combined $M$ parameter as comparison tool.
 We verify that in this case it is convenient to sum the square root of each Zernike moment, in absolute value, with $m\neq0$, so we define:

-In Fig.~\ref{fig:C_vs_M} this sum (in blue) is plotted $vs$ $M$, binned in $M$ values, for all clusters catalogue at $z=0$.
-For comparison, in red is shown the same sum but extended only over Zernike moments with $m=0$, excluding $c_{00}$ which simply represents the mean value of $y$ over the aperture (see Eq.~\eqref{eq7}).
-This latter sum seems independent on the morphology being almost the same along $M$, whereas the increasing of the sum in blue is evident throughout the range of $M$.
+In Fig.~\ref{fig:C_vs_M} this sum (in blue) is plotted \textit{vs} $M$, binned in $M$ values, for all clusters catalogue at $z=0$.
+For comparison, the same sum but extended only over Zernike moments with $m=0$, excluding $c_{00}$ which simply represents the mean value of $y$ over the aperture (see Eq.~\eqref{eq7}), is shown in red.
+This latter sum seems independent on the morphology being almost constant along $M$.
+On the contrary, the increasing of the sum in blue is evident throughout the entire range of $M$.
 Hence, we can discriminate the clusters morphology by computing only $\mathcal{C}$.
 From this analysis it is clear that the larger value of $\mathcal{C}$ the more disturbed are the clusters.
-In addition, the width of the colored band shows that the error on each point increases at large $M$, indicating that the images and then the morphology of the clusters become more complex, namely more disturbed.
-Note that, for the invariance properties of the Zernike polynomials summarized in Sec.~\ref{section:2}, $\mathcal{C}$ is invariant for rotations of the maps around the center.
+In addition, the width of the colored band shows that the error on each point increases at large $M$, indicating that the images, and then the morphology of the clusters, become more complex, namely more disturbed.
+Note that, for the invariance properties of the Zernike polynomials summarized in Sec.~\ref{section:2}, $\mathcal{C}$ is invariant for rotations of the maps around the centre.

 We estimate a linear proportionality between $\mathcal{C}$ and $M$ expressed by: